 Allan Armitage observes that lupine flowers "love the cool weather, hate the combination of heat and humidity...."
 (Armitage's Garden Perennials, p.198).
 That's why, although blue lupine is listed by many authors for planting zones 3 to 9, that range is probably somewhat deceiving.
 It may technically grow as far south as zone 9, but it will perform better in the more northerly reaches of that range (zones 3 to 7).

 This perennial's hatred for heat and humidity explains its preferred light conditions: In the North, locate blue lupine flowers in full sun, but, the further south in its range you go, the more it makes sense to grow it in partial shade.

-Provide your plants with a well-drained soil, leaning toward the acidic side in terms of soil pH.
+Provide your plants with well-drained soil, leaning toward the acidic side in terms of soil pH.
 Due to their nitrogen-fixing ability, they don't need you to supply them with a lot of nutrients; in that sense, they're not fussy.
-But they are, indeed, fussy about the drainage requirement, so if you have a clayey soil, make it more friable by working in some humus.
+But they are, indeed, fussy about the drainage requirement, so if you have clay-rich soil, make it more friable by working in some humus.

 "Wild" Is Not Synonymous With "Native"

 There is a type of lupine (Lupinus polyphyllus) that grows wild all over northern New England.
 You can't miss it in spring when it blooms.
 Large stands of it, in mixed colors, line the roadsides.
 Maine, New Hampshire, and Vermont even celebrate lupine festivals in recognition of this plant's beauty.
 New Hampshire's (held in Sugar Hill, in the White Mountains) is the best known of these.